-- To monitor and manage levels of sickness absence in line with this policy utilising the monitoring procedures that are in place - To ensure that all employees are aware of the managing attendance policy - To comply with the sickness reporting procedures - To maintain regular contact with employees throughout any periods of sickness - To ensure employees are aware of all support mechanisms available - To keep a record of all contact dates and written communication of all formal meetings - To carry out return to work meetings and complete associated forms - To ensure that patterns of absence are monitored and when triggers are reached the formal procedure is applied and written records are kept - To identify any work related causes of sickness and seek advice from Human Resources and the schools Health and Safety Advisor when required - To consider any reasonable adjustments required - To ensure early intervention or support is offered in appropriate cases, in line with the Mental Wellbeing Policy and advice from Human Resources - To consider facilitating redeployment where appropriate and if available - To facilitate rehabilitation programmes following long term sickness absence, where necessary and appropriate, in line with this policy - To highlight any training needs if necessary - To encourage employees to be motivated and help them feel valued at work for their contribution - To support employees who suffer ill health and assist them in managing any work related aspects of illness or absence - To comply with all aspects of the Equality Act.
+- To monitor and manage levels of sickness absence in line with this policy utilising the monitoring procedures that are in place - To ensure that all employees are aware of the managing attendance policy - To comply with the sickness reporting procedures - To maintain regular contact with employees throughout any periods of sickness, if deemed appropriate - To ensure employees are aware of all support mechanisms available - To keep a record of all contact dates and written communication of all formal meetings - To carry out return to work meetings and complete associated forms as soon as possible.
+There could be a delay to this. - To ensure that patterns of absence are monitored and when triggers are reached the formal procedure is applied and written records are kept - To identify any work related causes of sickness and seek advice from Human Resources. - To consider any reasonable adjustments required - To ensure early intervention or support is offered in appropriate cases, in line with advice from Human Resources - To consider facilitating redeployment where appropriate and if available - To facilitate rehabilitation programmes following long term sickness absence, where necessary and appropriate, in line with this policy - To highlight any training needs if necessary - To encourage employees to be motivated and help them feel valued at work for their contribution - To support employees who suffer ill health and assist them in managing any work related aspects of illness or absence - To comply with all aspects of the Equality Act.